IETF-OPSAWG-WG/draft-ietf-opsawg-mud-acceptable-urls/opsawg-mud-acceptable-urls.md

 In this case, the question then becomes whether the MUD controller should pin the End-Entity (EE) certificate, or the CA certificate.

-Pinning the End-Entity (EE) certificate defends against malware that changes the product type, but keeps the manufacturer from being able to cycle the validity of the End-Entity certificate for cryptographic hygiene reasons.
+Pinning the End-Entity (EE) certificate defends against malware that changes the product type, but prevents the manufacturer from being able to cycle the validity of the End-Entity certificate for cryptographic hygiene reasons.

 Pinning the CA certificate allows the EE certificate to change, but may not defend against product type changes.